statmike/exactTables/README.md

 This code returns all the combinations that yield a target statistic.
 The inputs are:
 * N = the number of ratings
 * C = the number of response levels
+* inczero = True/False for allowing 0 ratings (this would mean non-response and would not count towards the target evaluation)
 * target = the mean of the responses.

 ## Computation Considerations